jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 ---
 {% include JB/setup %}

-I am a frequentist.
-Or rather, any time I get confused by probability and statistics, I fall back to thinking, OK, if I did this 10,000 times, how many times would I get one outcome vs. another?
-I know that this is fundamentally what probability is about, but these simple ideas often get obscured by mathematical gymnastics, the purpose of which seems to be to arrive at tidy closed-form expressions — which, to be sure, are handy when you want to compute values with pencil and paper.
-Fortunately, there are other ways of computing.
-For instance, computers.

-Code is as expressive a notation as traditional mathematics, so I'm going to try to find a way to formulate concepts in probability and statistics in code in a way that is at once readable and executable.

-### Random variables

-Something always confused me in my intro stats classes — the concept of a random variable.
+One thing that always confused me in my intro stats classes was the concept of a random variable.
-A random variable is not a variable like I'm used to thinking about, like something that has one value at a time.
+A random variable is not a variable like I'm used to thinking about, like a thing that has one value at a time.
 A random variable is instead an object that you can sample values from, and the values you get will be distributed according to some underlying probability distribution.